-- · Loosening, deformation or fracture of the implant - Acute post-operative infections and late infections with possible sepsis - · Migration, subluxation of the implant - Wound hematoma and delayed wound healing - Temporary and protracted functional neurological perturbation - Tissue reactions as a result of allergy or foreign body reaction to dislodged particles or implant material

-- Pain, a feeling of malaise or abnormal sensations due to the implant used - Bone resorption or over-production - Migration of particle wear debris possibly resulting in a bodily response - Adverse events include but are not limited to those described in this document
+- · Loosening, deformation or fracture of the implant - Acute post-operative infections and late infections with possible sepsis - · Migration, subluxation of the implant - Thrombosis and embolism - Wound hematoma and delayed wound healing - Temporary and protracted functional neurological perturbation - Tissue reactions as a result of allergy or foreign body reaction to dislodged particles or implant material - Pain, a feeling of malaise or abnormal sensations due to the implant used - · Bone resorption or over-production - Nonunion or delayed union

-All possible complications listed here are not typical of Paragon 28®, Inc. products but are in principle observed with any implant.
-Promptly inform Paragon 28®, Inc. as soon as complications occur in connection with the implants or surgical instruments used.
-In the event of premature failure of an implant in which a causal relationship with its geometry, surface quality or mechanical stability is suspected, please provide Paragon 28®, Inc. with the explant(s) in a cleaned, disinfected and sterile condition.
-Paragon 28®, Inc. cannot accept any other returns of used implants.
+All possible complications listed here are not typical of Paragon 28°, Inc. products but are in principle observed with any implant.
+Promptly inform Paragon 28°, Inc. as soon as complications occur in connection with the implants or surgical instruments used.
+In the event of premature failure of an implant in which a causal relationship with its geometry, surface quality or mechanical stability is suspected, please provide Paragon 28°, Inc. with the explant(s) in a cleaned, disinfected and sterile condition.
+Paragon 28°, Inc. cannot accept any other returns of used implants.
 The surgeon is held liable for complications associated with inadequate asepsis, inadequate preparation of the osseous implant bed in the case of implants, incorrect indication or surgical technique or incorrect patient information and consequent incorrect patient behavior.